spatie/laravel-health/docs/storing-results/general.md

 - `EloquentHealthResultStore`: will store all results in the database
 - `CacheHealthResultStore`: will store all results in cache
 - `JsonFileHealthResultStore`: will store all results in a JSON file.
+- `InMemoraryResultStore`: will not store results at all

 You can configure the stores to be used, by adding the store class name to the `result_stores` key of the `health` config file.